-If you’ve ever had a desire to win preservation class trophies in every car show you enter without really trying, this 8,541 original mile 1963 Chrysler New Yorker Four Door Sedan listed Thursday here on Craigslist in Ottsville, Pennsylvania (Allentown) with an asking price of $17,500 is a great candidate.
+If you’ve ever had a desire to win preservation class trophies in every car show you enter without really trying, this 8,541 original mile 1963 Chrysler New Yorker Four Door Sedan listed only one week on Craigslist in Ottsville, Pennsylvania (Allentown) with an asking price of $17,500 is a great candidate.
 Checking the Hagerty Insurance Online Valuation Tool confirms this private seller has his New Yorker priced $700 above the current #1 “Concours” estimate of $16,800.
 When you look at the pictures provided and see just what a time capsule this car is, you’ll likely have to negotiate between that number and the current asking price.
-If you are serious about buying this New Yorker, you can start the conversation by emailing the seller with your phone number and they will call you back.
-When you two connect, please remember to mention you saw the seller’s New Yorker featured here on GuysWithRides.com.

 By the early 1960’s, Virgil Exner’s “Forward Look” design launched in 1957 was getting old.
 Consequently, the influence of Elwood Engel, Chrysler’s head of design beginning in 1961, became apparent on the 1963 New Yorker, as bodies became slab-sided and square.
 A bold trim line ran around the car at the top of the fenders and four headlights sat level instead of being tilted.
 Trim bar count changed from ten to six, and placement moved from the rear to the front.
 The cars used the same 122-inch wheelbase as the rest of the Chrysler line.
 Of 27,960 New Yorkers sold, most were four door sedans such as the time capsule featured here; only 593 were the deluxe four-door Salon hardtop.